waku-org/specs/standards/application/reliable-channel-api.md

       process_task_min_elapse_ms:
         type: uint
         default: 1000
-        description: "The minimum elapsed time between calling the underlying channel process task for incoming messages.
+        description: "The minimum elapsed time between calling the underlying SDS channel process task for incoming messages.
 This prevents overload when processing many messages."
       causal_history_size:
         type: uint
         description: "The number of recent messages to include in causal history.
 Passed to the underlying SDS MessageChannel."